marlene32100/nordicGlamping/README.md

 I tested further with [Google Test Mobile Friendly](https://search.google.com/test/mobile-friendly) and the result was really good.
 The website performs well on mobile phones.

 ![Result for Google Test Mobile Friendly: ok](assets/images/readme/mobileFriendly.png)

+### Bugs

+A known bug is that sometimes scrolling fast to the top of the page, the text "Nordic Glamping - explore the silence" from the landing page section is visible for a few seconds when the screen reaches the "glam and camping" section.

 ---